GeoRouv/chip-seq-analysis-replication/README.md

 # ChiP-Seq-Analysis-Replication

-This project is a replication of ChiP-Seq analysis from an experiment regarding gene induction and repression during terminal erythropoiesis are mediated by distinct epigenetic changes
+This project is a replication of ChiP-Seq analysis from an experiment regarding gene induction and repression during terminal erythropoiesis that are mediated by distinct epigenetic changes

 You can find the research project [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3204918/)